jharlap/go-101/slides.embedded.md

 - Method signature: func, receiver, method name, parameters, return types, code block
 - Receiver is effectively a parameter for the function
 - Receiver variable name usually 1 char
-- Method mutates the object so must be a pointer
+- Method mutates the value so must be a pointer
 --

 [embedmd]:# (slides/oop_methods.go /func main/ /}/)